Addressing Relationship Trauma After Infidelity

 Patterns of Interaction

-Through my own research and through two decades of treating couples, I unequivocally believe that these negative communication styles kill more relationships and marriages, than does infidelity of any kind.
+Through my own research and through two decades of working with couples, I unequivocally believe that these negative communication styles kill more relationships and marriages, than does infidelity of any kind.
 Whether the relationship or marriage is in its beginning stages, has survived after having children, or has lasted thirty years, once these negative communication styles appear, if they are not worked through, that marriage will ultimately end.

 1. Criticism – Gentle Start-Up